badock/enos_openvpn/README.md

 git clone https://github.com/badock/enos_openvpn.git
 ```

-## Deploy OpenStack
+## Basic configuration

+You can use running machines (just below) or get some resources and deploy on g5k using the deploy command (second part)

-### Configure the hosts that will be used
+### Configure the hosts that will be used (without g5k)

-Put the servers' addresses in the tmp/uniq_hosts.txt, as follow:
+Put the servers' addresses in the *current/hosts* as follow:

 ``` bash
 jpastor@fnantes:~/enos_openvpn$ cat current/hosts